 💡 Quick Summary

-Pairwise Align DNA accepts two DNA sequences and determines the optimal global alignment.
-Scoring is based on a simple identity matrix with configurable match and mismatch values.
+Pairwise Align DNA accepts two DNA sequences and determines the optimal global alignment using the EDNAFULL substitution matrix and affine gap penalties.
 Use Pairwise Align DNA to look for conserved sequence regions between two DNA sequences.

 📋 How to Use